Table of Contents

 • When the recording format is Obsolete, the file extension is .eif

-If the file is stored in the application's persistent data path or other private paths, you can export it to your computer in the following ways:
+If the file is stored in the application's persistent data path or other private paths, you can export the file to a computer in the following ways:

-• On Android, connect to the computer via USB and use adb pull or other methods to export the file.
-Files are usually under /sdcarad/Android/data/<app package name>/files.
+• On Android, you can connect to a computer via USB and use adb pull or other methods to export the file to the computer.
+The file is usually under /sdcarad/Android/data/<app package name>/files.

-• On iOS, export the file via Xcode's Devices window, or access the app's private directory via iTunes or Finder file sharing.
+• On iOS, you can export the file to a computer via Xcode's Devices window, or access the application's private directory via iTunes or Finder file sharing.

 • Use code to store the file in a public directory, such as Android's download directory or iOS's photo album.